gabrielpenteado/dentalprocs/README.md

 <p align="justify">
 Introducing <strong>Dental Procs</strong>, a specialized application designed for dentists to monitor the most performed procedures in their clinics and track performance trends over time.
-The app permit dentists to create new procedures, associating them with specific days of the week, and provides a comprehensive chart that offers an overview of procedure frequency.
+The app permits dentists to create new procedures, associate them with specific days of the week, and provides a comprehensive chart that offers an overview of procedure frequency.
 </p>

 <div align="center">